RX-M/kubecon-eu-2019/step03/README.md

 ### 3. Pull your image

-Next let's try pulling the image from contianerd.
+Next let's try pulling the image from containerd.
 First delete any images on the containerd side:

 ```
 ubuntu@ip-172-31-30-5:~$ sudo ctr image ls